 Holding CBD Manufacturers to the Highest Standards

 As a healthcare professional, you want to use only the best quality products on your patients or clients.
-There is tremendous value in using CBD topical products in your practice, especially when they are combined with other naturally-derived, plant-based ingredients such as camphor, menthol, and essential oils.
+There is tremendous value in using topical products containing skin conditioning CBD in your practice, especially when they are combined with other naturally-derived, plant-based ingredients such as camphor, menthol, and skin nourishing essential oils.

 Be sure to do your due diligence when selecting which products to purchase and ensure the company provides COAs that are easily and readily accessible.
 Not only will this provide you with the comfort of knowing you are purchasing quality products, but the transparency will increase your patients’ trust in you and your services.

-Interested in connecting with other professionals in your field that use CBD topical products?
+Interested in connecting with other professionals in your field that use similar topical products?
 Join the CBD CLINIC Professionals Facebook group to meet other like-minded healthcare practitioners, like yourself.